 14. BMW X5 – 650 litres

 The BMW X5 is an attractive option for those who want a spacious SUV with luxurious interior touches and great on-road manners.
-It has a comfortable ride and is pretty fun to drive by SUV standards with great stability and intuitive controls.
+The X5 has a comfortable ride and is pretty fun to drive by SUV standards with great stability and intuitive controls.
 If you avoid the hybrid option, boot space is 650 litres and the car comes with a handy split tailgate too.

 15. Jaguar F-Pace – 650 litres

 The Jaguar F-Pace is arguably one of the best looking SUVs out there and comes with a plush, attractive interior and plenty of space for five people.
 Boot capacity matches the BMW X5 with 650 litres on offer despite its overall smaller size.
 There’s a good range of efficient yet powerful engines and it feels stable and agile on the road.
-It might not be as great off road as its Land Rover siblings, but offers an overall more sporty image.
+The F-Pace might not be as great off road as its Land Rover siblings, but offers an overall more sporty image.

 16. Mercedes GLE Coupe – 650 litres